CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Space--time finite element discretization with CutFEM

 Finally, we define the stabilized semilinear form $A_h^s: (\vec V_h\times Q_h)\times (\vec V_h\times Q_h)\rightarrow \R$ by

 for $(\vec v_h,p_h)\in \vec V_h\times Q_h$ and $(\vec \psi_h,\xi_h) \in \vec V_h\times Q_h$.

 \begin{remark} We note that $A_h^s$ is defined on the time-independent bulk space $\vec V_h\times Q_h$.
 The volume integrals of $A_h$ (cf.~\eqref{Def:Ah}) in \eqref{Eq:AhS} and of $L_h$ in \eqref{Def:Lh} are computed over the time-dependent fluid domain $\Omega_f^t$.
 Thus, an integration over the fluid portion of the cut cells has to be provided.
 This is done in Sec.~\ref{Sec:Implement}.
-The penalty stabilization $S_h$ (cf.~\eqref{eq:extension_operator}) is computed over time-dependent patches that are subsets either of the fluid and the rigid domain or of the rigid one only. \end{remark}
+The penalty stabilization $S_h$ (cf.~\eqref{eq:extension_operator}) is computed over time-dependent patches that are subsets either of the fluid and the rigid domain or of the rigid one only. \end{remark} \begin{remark} Since we extend the solution of the physical fluid domain $\Omega_f$ to the whole computational domain $\Omega$, the choice of the time step size is in principle not restricted by a geometric CFL condition as it arises in \cite{schottMonolithicCutFinite2019}.
+This is confirmed by numerical experiments.
+Nevertheless, the choice of the time step size affects the performance and robustness of the ghost penalty stabilization.
+Its sensitivity depends on the geometrical and flow parameters like the diameter of the rigid domain and the fluid viscosity such that the time step size should be chosen reasonably. \end{remark}

 We are now in a position to define a semidiscrete approximation of the system~\eqref{eq:navier_stokes}.